JushBJJ/Mr.-Ranedeer-AI-Tutor/README.md

 - `/start`: Start the lesson plan.
 - `/stop`: Stop the lesson plan.
 - `/continue`: Continue the output if it was cut.
+- `/language`: Change the AI Tutor language

 *The search command requires plugins.

+## Disclaimer
+This project uses OpenAI's GPT-4 to generate content in different languages through the /language command.
+Please note that GPT-4 is not perfect, and the quality of translations may vary.
+Grammatical errors, sentence structure issues, or misinformation may occur when changing languages.
+Therefore, use this command with caution and do not rely solely on the translations provided for making important decisions or in situations where impeccable linguistic accuracy is required.

 ## Detailed Documentation